nperraud/darkmattergan/README.md

 The network can be trained using the script `train.py` from the folder `cwgan_experiments` and model selection can be performed using `model_selection_kids.py`.
 Finally the script `train_regressor.py` can be used to train the regressor used to compute the FID score.

 Training the network will take days.
 Instead, you can simply use the provided checkpoints (the one used for all plots in the paper).
 Simply download them using:

 ```sh
 python download_kids_checkpoints.py
 ```

+Once you have a model, you can use the notebooks inside `cwgan_notebooks` to reproduce all results.
+In particular, the notebook `paper_plot_journal.ipynb` will reproduce all figures from the journal.

-- CGAN Kids.ipynb: conditional GAN on cosmological dataset.
+* `CGAN Kids.ipynb`: conditional GAN on cosmological dataset.
-				   Checkpoint used to produce the results: 349163 Commit used to train: d264448
+				   Checkpoint used to produce the results: 349163.
+				   Commit used to train: d264448
-- CWGAN Toy.ipynb: conditional GAN on toy dataset with one input parameter.
+* `CWGAN Toy.ipynb`: conditional GAN on toy dataset with one input parameter.
-				   Checkpoint used to produce the results: 143430 Commit used to train: 09a835d
+				   Checkpoint used to produce the results: 143430.
+			       Commit used to train: 09a835d
-- CWGAN Toy two params.ipynb: conditional GAN on toy dataset with two input parameters:
+* `CWGAN Toy two params.ipynb`: conditional GAN on toy dataset with two input parameters:
-				 			  Checkpoint used to produce the results: 156422 Commit used to train: bd4534f
+				 			  Checkpoint used to produce the results: 156422.
+							  Commit used to train: bd4534f
-- kids_dataset.ipynb: contains a tutorial about the cosmological dataset and how to create and preprocess the dataset files.
+* `kids_dataset.ipynb`: contains a tutorial about the cosmological dataset and how to create and preprocess the dataset files.
-- Regressor Kids.ipynb: train and test the regressor on cosmological dataset.
+* `Regressor Kids.ipynb`: train and test the regressor on cosmological dataset.
-- WGAN Kids.ipynb: WGAN trained on single cosmology.
+* `WGAN Kids.ipynb`: WGAN trained on single cosmology.
-				   Checkpoint used to produce the results: 37501 Commit used to train: c29ecab
+				   Checkpoint used to produce the results: 37501.
+				   Commit used to train: c29ecab
-- WGAN Toy.ipynb: WGAN trained on a fixed parameter set of toy dataset.
+* `WGAN Toy.ipynb`: WGAN trained on a fixed parameter set of toy dataset.
-				  Checkpoint used to produce the results: 129050 Commit used to train: 3d804ea
+				  Checkpoint used to produce the results: 129050.
+				  Commit used to train: 3d804ea

-- paper_plot_journal.ipynb: notebook used to make plots for the journal version of the paper.
+* `paper_plot_journal.ipynb`: notebook used to make plots for the journal version of the paper.